Key Elements for Successful Schedule Management

 Schedules which are deficient in detail and accuracy serve little value on a project.
 The work is continually performed out of sequence and cannot be tracked.
 Therefore, the performance of the work against the baseline plan is unmeasurable.
 It is also difficult, if not impossible, to accurately assess potential changes to the work scope and impacts to the schedule.
 Because the schedule is imprecise, the status of the work progress to date is not measurable.
 As a result, the work that remains to be completed cannot be reasonably assessed or forecasted.

 On the other end of the spectrum, the accuracies of the schedules that are determined to be exhaustively detailed are also questionable.
 The scheduling effort surpasses the point of practicality; the resources become fully expended and overwhelmed; and, the project becomes all-consumed with managing the schedule, instead of using the schedule to manage the project.
 If the magnitude of the schedule is too large and detailed, an exorbitant amount of energy is required to maintain and update the schedule.
 The accuracy of these schedules is often compromised and the information is out of date because of the project’s inability to support the scale of the effort.
-Finding the happing medium relative to the effort expended on schedule development is a challenge on any project.
+Finding the happy medium relative to the effort expended on schedule development is a challenge on any project.

 3. KEY ELEMENTS THAT CONTRIBUTE TO SUCCESSFUL SCHEDULE MANAGEMENT

 A successful schedule requires a number of components and considerations.
-These elements should be regarded as best practices and include the following:
+These scheduling elements should be regarded as best practices and include the following:

 3.1 CONTRACTUAL REQUIREMENTS